 You can now see that it is absolutely crucial you climb with an experienced guide.
 Those you climb with are your support network on the mountain.
 If they do not know how to act in an emergency then you are putting your own life at risk.
 At Follow Alice we ensure your guides have the experience and knowledge to keep you safe.

-All of our guides are highly experienced in preventing, detecting, and treating altitude sickness.
+All of our Kilimanjaro guides are highly experienced in preventing, detecting, and treating altitude sickness.
 Follow Alice Kilimanjaro guides are certified Wilderness First Responders (WFR).
 They have the tools to make critical medical and evacuation decisions on location.
 Follow Alice guides administer the Lake Louise Scoring System (LLSS).
 LLSS was designed to evaluate adults for symptoms of acute mountain sickness.
 The system uses an assessment questionnaire and a scorecard to determine whether an individual has no AMS, mild AMS, or severe AMS.

 The oximeter is placed on a climber’s fingertip.
 The oximeter uses two beams of light that shine into small blood vessels and capillaries in your finger.
 The sensor reflects the amount of oxygen in the blood.
 This simple piece of equipment gathers the required information within seconds of being applied to your finger.

-this is carried at all times to evacuate climbers who may need to descend but are unable to walk on their own.
+This is carried at all times to evacuate climbers who may need to descend but are unable to walk on their own.

-first aid medical kit
+First aid medical kit

-this is essential to treat minor scrapes, cuts and blisters.
+This is essential to treat minor scrapes, cuts and blisters.

-What personal equipment is important on Kilimanjaro?
+What personal equipment is needed for safety on Kilimanjaro?

-the footwear you take to climb Kilimanjaro is very important.
+The footwear you take to climb Kilimanjaro is very important.
 Your hiking boots should be warm, water resistant and of proven quality for the climb.
 You also need to make sure that you wear them in.
 This will put you in best position for a comfortable and safe climb.
 The best way to break boots in are to wear them as often as possible before your hiking date.
 Your boots are well worn in when the inner soles of the boot start to contour the bottom of your foot.

 You will also need several pairs of thick and warm walking and climbing socks (at least 2-3).
 Gaiters can be helpful in wet conditions and to stop scree getting inside your boots.
 This is especially important in the rainforest terrain.

-sunglasses/suncream/hat – it is essential you protect yourself against the sun on Kilimanjaro.
+Sunglasses/suncream/hat – it is essential you protect yourself against the sun on Kilimanjaro.
 You are trekking to high altitude where the sun intensity is high.
 UV intensity at just under 6,000m is very high.
 Visible light can also reflect and intensified by snow.
 Sunglasses with good UV protection are therefore a must.
 This can be very damaging to your eyes if you don’t have adequate sunglasses.
 You will need sweat resistant and high SPF and sunscreen (greater than 30).
 A good hat is important to protect your face from sun burn and keep your head cool.

-water on Kilimanjaro is collected from mountain streams by porters during your trek.
+Water on Kilimanjaro is collected from mountain streams by porters during your trek.
 It is therefore very important for your health and safety that you carry a form of water treatment.
 Treating your water with iodine purification tablets can taste a bit strange.
 Furthermore, just drinking water can result in a rapid fall in plasma sodium concentration.
 This accentuates dehydration.
 We recommend adding a sports drink or a few spoons of Isostar powder (or similar, which aids water absorption into the blood and body cells), improves flavour and provides an energy boost.

 At Follow Alice we therefore prioritise your Kilimanjaro safety above everything else.
 We aim to treat the initial causes of any sickness rather than waiting for the symptoms to appear.
 Prevention is key.
 Having the right knowledge gives you the tools to keep yourself as safe as possible.
 We like to think of ourselves as value for money operators.
 At Follow Alice we focus on keeping costs to a minimum without compromising on safety, quality equipment and nutrition.
-Learn more about why prices differ so much between Kilimanjaro operators here.
+Learn more about why prices differ so much between Kilimanjaro tour operators.